Meeting Season Is Back

 We, therefore, asked participants what would be the reasons why they would use a meeting management software.
 The answer was very interesting.
 From sending an agenda in advance and clearer, a meeting minutes quickly accessible to task follow-up included in this solution should help managers better implement best meeting practices for maximum results.

 Beenote is a cloud-based meeting management solution for any sized business reaching to maximize the goals of holding efficient meetings.
-Beenote maximizes this process and integrates with your environment (Microsoft 365 & Google Calendar) while offering many openings to other software.
+Beenote maximizes this process and integrates with your environment (Microsoft 365 & Google).